steipete/steipete.com/_posts/2020-05-30-mac-catalyst-crash-hunt.md

 I’m dispatching to the main thread just to make sure this isn’t accidentally called on multiple threads, in order to not produce yet another race.

 The complete code is [in this Gist](https://gist.github.com/steipete/f955aaa0742021af15add0133d8482b9).
 MIT Licensed.
-Call `installMacCatalystAppKitTextCrashFix()` from your App Delegate, and don’t forget to check if Apple might eventually fix[^2] this issue.
+Call `installMacCatalystAppKitTextCrashFix()` from your App Delegate, and don’t forget to check if Apple might have eventually fixed[^2] this issue.
 (Apple folks: [FB7593149](https://twitter.com/steipete/status/1266513539012927492?s=21).)

 ## Update: InterposeKit